Miso Sauce for Winter Pasta

 - Salt and freshly ground pepper, to taste

-- Add the chicken stock, heavy cream, and miso to the onions and bring the mixture to a boil.
-Cook over medium-high heat for 5-8 minutes, until sauce slightly thickens.
-At this point, taste the sauce and season with salt and pepper as desired (you may find you may not need any additional salt, due to the miso’s inherent saltiness).
+- Add the chicken stock, heavy cream and miso to the onions and bring the mixture to a boil.
+Cook over medium-high heat for 5-8 minutes, until the sauce slightly thickens.
+At this point, taste the sauce and season with salt and pepper as desired (you may find you don't need any additional salt, due to the miso’s inherent saltiness).

 - In boiling salted water, cook the pasta of your choice until al dente.
 If you prefer a less thick sauce, add a splash of pasta water to the miso mixture before draining the pasta.